 One of the main reasons that we suffer heavily from break ups or divorces is our inability to control our thoughts.

 Very often we are caught in a vicious cycle of negative thoughts, which eventually lead to more suffering.
-Whether or not we are able to break free of it depends on our ability to control our mind.
+Whether or not we can break free of it depends on our ability to control our mind.

 Persons who practiced meditation and other mind-controlling techniques before the break up are in a better position to handle this.